Destination: Nepal Best Time: March-May & Sept-Dec

-Everest Gokyo Lake Trek is one of the most venturesome tour package taking place in the Khumbu region.
-The entire trail covers the beautiful scenery of the Himalayas in the first place likewise in second see the impressive Holy Lakes of Gokyo.
+Everest Gokyo – Trek is one of the most venturesome tour packages taking place in the Khumbu region.
+The entire trail covers the beautiful scenery of the Himalayas in the first place likewise in the second see the impressive Holy Lakes of Gokyo.

-The journey is accompanied by the excellent views of the Himalayas.
+The journey is accompanied by excellent views of the Himalayas.
 An eyeful view of the Mt.
-Everest at close range together with other mountains like Lhotse, Makalu, and Cho Oyu, which are clearly visible from Gokyo Ri above Gokyo Lake are just spectacular.
+Everest at close range together with other mountains like Lhotse, Makalu, and Cho Oyu, which are clearly visible from Gokyo Ri above Gokyo Lake is just spectacular.

 Major highlights of Everest Gokyo Lake Trek:

-- Tough yet breathtaking trail below the mythical surreal peaks.
+- The tough yet breathtaking trail below the mythical surreal peaks.

-- It offers a chance to create wonderful memories around foothills of Highest Himalayas.
+- It offers a chance to create wonderful memories around the foothills of the Highest Himalayas.

 - Explore the high mountain wilderness, taking into the peaceful Gokyo Valley and further to the main Everest trails.

-- One of the classic trek with the additional challenge of reaching Gokyo Lake.
+- One of the classic treks with the additional challenge of reaching Gokyo Lake.

 - View of Everest region including Mt.Everest.

-- Hike up to the largest glacier in the Himalaya, Ngozumpa Glacier.
+- Hike up to the largest glacier in the Himalayas, Ngozumpa Glacier.